 That leaves us with the question of “what shorts should you buy?”
 Many shorts from many tri gear makers do just fine, but here are the 5 favorites that we have personally used, and that combine quality with value.
 We would stand behind (and in) any of them.

 Castelli Free Triathlon Shorts.
 Castelli is known for making high-quality gear at a premium price point, and the Free Triathlon Shorts are no exception.
 It is a classic situation of you get what you pay for.
 The stitching and fit will be excellent, and the GIRO3 elastic leg grips are among the most comfortable we have found on the market.
 Instead of being more of an elastic strip, they are an entire section of the short that give you more gradual, but firm, grip and performs very well.
 The KISS seat pad is excellent on the bike and swim, and these shorts dry out quickly.
+If you use a Castelli-brand top, the shorts have a snap lock faster that allows the top to hook to the bottom — a nice touch for some athletes.
 We have also found Castelli products to hold their shape in a highly durable way for many, many uses, making the investment very worthwhile.

 De Soto 4-Pocket Forza Liftfoil Shorts.
 De Soto makes some serious tri shorts that are good for both shorter and longer races.
 We like the compression qualities of the shorts that help provide muscular support, as well as the flat seams that you don’t even know are there.
 We’re not about looks, but have to admit these shorts look great too, with the curved seamlines.
 The Liftfoil construction takes a page out of De Soto’s speed suit playbook and creates a more sleek tri short with less friction – something you will notice when combining with a wetsuit.
 The leg grips are similar to the Castelli, broader and more gradual for an incredible level of comfort.
 While De Soto might not have the broad distribution network of other big tri clothing manufacturers, they crank out great quality in all of their products.
-If you have the budget, you won’t go wrong with a De Soto Forza.
+If you have the budget, you won’t go wrong with a De Soto Forza — they are the most expensive of the bunch we recommend here, but worth it.

-2XU G2 Active Tri Shorts.
-For those looking to save a little money, 2XU makes a good all-purpose tri short in the Active line.
+2XU Compression Tri Shorts.
+For those looking to build some compression into their triathlon shorts, 2XU makes a good all-purpose tri short in the Active line.
 These are a best buy on the market.
-You might not get some of the design you would in a higher-end short, but it will be a quality garment, quick drying out of the water, and with a good enough bike pad to get you through many races.
-The first generation Active shorts proved to be a great value, and the G2 version adds some color accent options as well as two pockets, which are a nice upgrade.
-2XU is a brand we have grown to trust, and they do a nice job of providing value in this short.
+We like that there is just enough compression (2XU doesn’t publish how much, but we would estimate about 20 mmHg) to create some firmness throughout the race.
+When we have used it, it checks all the boxes of what we are looking for too — easy cooling so you don’t burn-up inside, quick drying out of the water, and with a good enough bike pad to get you through many races.
+The first generation 2XU shorts proved to be a great value, and the newer version adds some color accent options as well as two pockets, which are a nice upgrade.
+2XU is a brand we have grown to trust in the worlds of both compression and triathlon, and they do a nice job of bringing the two together in this short.

 Sugoi RS Tri Shorts.
 Sugoi makes a stiffer, higher-compression triathlon short which many triathletes like.
 The shorts are comfortable and extremely fast-drying, something that becomes important not only in T1 but also when racing in the rain (sooner or later, it will happen).
 We also like the proven durability of Sugoi’s, which ultimately reduces the total cost of ownership.
 Our first-hand field tests indicate that the RS shorts tend to run a bit small, and fit quite tightly compared to other shorts.
 They might be a good option if you are a slim, lean triathlete.
 If you have a little more muscle on your bones, you might want to consider a different model.
 The 7.5 inch inseam works for most triathletes, and the waistband tends to be one of the more comfortable that we use, although waistbands are something that tend to be highly subject to personal preference.
 RS stands for Race Systems, and Sugoi has definitely designed these to be highly competitive in any triathlon.